frithnanth/perl6-Archive-Libarchive-Raw/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):
+To install it using Panda (a module management tool):

 ```
 $ panda update
 $ panda install Archive::Libarchive::Raw
 ```
-To install it using zef (a module management tool bundled with Rakudo Star):
+To install it using zef (a module management tool):

 ```
 $ zef update